 This advice is strongly echoed by the Australian Society of Plastic Surgeons and the Australasian Society of Aesthetic Plastic Surgeons.
 To read the latest warning, click here.

 Having surgery is a big decision which should not be taken lightly.
 It involves a lot of research and at least two face-to-face consultations with your surgeon prior to surgery, plus time for in-depth thought about whether to proceed.

-The process cannot be short-circuited over the internet, with photography and email as a substitute for personal appointments with a qualified plastic surgeon.
+The process cannot be short-circuited over the internet, with photography and email as a substitute for personal appointments with a qualified Specialist Plastic Surgeon.

-Our Perth plastic surgeons will see you at least twice before you decide to go ahead, and we have a precise after-care routine for all our patients.
+Our Perth Specialist Plastic Surgeons will see you at least twice before you decide to go ahead, and we have a precise after-care routine for all our patients.

 Before committing to surgery overseas, make sure you are fully informed.
 There are many pitfalls which are not well known:

 - You won’t really know how good your overseas surgeon is going to be – being trained in Australia, the UK or the USA is not a guarantee of expertise.

 - You won’t know if the hospital you’ll be booked into can handle a clinical emergency, should one occur during your surgery.